KapilKuthe/GO_Material/README.md

 # Go_DBConnection
-This will contain the Golang DB related connection and usage to different DB
+This will contain the Golang DB related connection and usage to different DB.

+Author - Kapil Kuthe